BioDynaMo/biodynamo/demo/cell_division_enhanced/README.md

 ## 3. Visualize the simulation results

-Open Paraview in the project directory (i.e., `<path>/cell_division`) by executing the following command in the terminal:
+Open Paraview in the project directory (i.e., `<path>/cell_division_enhanced`) by executing the following command in the terminal:
 ```bash
 paraview &
 ```
-Then, follow these steps in Paraview: `Menu: File -> Load State -> "output/cell_division/cell_division.pvsm -> OK`.
+Then, to visualize the simulation results follow these steps in Paraview: `Menu: File -> Load State -> "output/cell_division_enhanced/cell_division_enhanced.pvsm -> OK`.
 You should now be able to see 64 spheres that represent the cells (agents) at the start of the simulation and at the end of the simulation, left and right respectively, as illustrated in the following image.
 ![](thumbnail.png "View from Paraview")